-The overall smolt-to-adult return of Methow Hatchery spring Chinook stocks was calculated from expanded CWT recoveries including and excluding harvested fish.
-Overall, SAR (including harvested fish) averaged 0.22%, 0.33%, and 0.22%, respectively for Twisp, Methow, and Chewuch river releases (Table 3.25).
-Survival (SAR) of 2010 brood fish was above the overall mean value for all populations in the Methow River Basin.
-Similarly, HRR values calculated as the number of adult returns (including harvest) divided by the number of adult broodstock, were also higher than average for all 2010 brood releases, but most Methow Basin release groups had overall mean HRR values below the target value of 4.5 (Table 3.25).
+The overall smolt-to-adult return of Methow Hatchery spring Chinook stocks was calculated from expanded CWT recoveries and averaged 0.23%, 0.37%, and 0.25%, respectively for Twisp, Methow, and Chewuch river releases (Table 3.25).
+Smolt to adult return of 2011 brood fish was above the overall mean value for all populations in the Methow River Basin.
+HRR values (harvest included), calculated as the number of adult returns divided by the number of adult broodstock, were higher than average for 2011 brood Methow and Chewuch releases (Table 3.25).
+Only the Methow release group had an overall mean HRR value above the target value of 4.5 (Table 3.25).